AdobeDocs/commerce-cloud-service.en/help/cloud-guide/application/crons-property.md

 ## Update custom cron jobs

-To add, remove, or update a custom cron job, change the configuration in the `crons` section of the `.magento.app.yaml` file for the Integration environment.
-Then, test the updates in the Integration environment before pushing the changes to the Production and Staging environments.
+To add, remove, or update a custom cron job, change the configuration in the `crons` section of the `.magento.app.yaml` file for the integration environment.
+Then, test the updates in the integration environment before pushing the changes to the Production and Staging environments.

 ## Disable cron jobs